themarcusaurelius/Nginx/README.md

 - Uses ingest node to parse and process the log lines, shaping the data into a structure suitable for visualizing in Kibana
 - Deploys dashboards for visualizing the log data

+### Compatibility
+The Nginx module was tested with logs from version 1.10.

+On Windows, the module was tested with Nginx installed from the Chocolatey repository.

 ### Installation

 ### Linux: